mpletz/lego_wall_dataset/README.md

 ![alt text](images/design_def.png)

-Since the dataset only considers symmetrical designs, each row starts from the center intersection and is therefore only a 4x7 list:
+Since the dataset only considers symmetrical designs (which means that in total, 2$^4$ = 16 designs are possible per row, which means that a total of 16$^7$ = 268,435,456 designs are possible), each row starts from the center intersection and is therefore only a 4x7 list:

 ![alt text](images/design_sym.png)